 • Look around the room and take in the sights, or look out the window if there is one.

-If the thought of a dental procedure makes you feel overwhelmed, you should consider asking your dentist for numbing agents.
-Numbing agents are medications used to help minimize pain and discomfort during dental treatment.
+If the thought of a dental procedure overwhelms you, you should consider asking your dentist for numbing agents.
+Numbing agents are medications that help minimize pain and discomfort during dental treatment.
 A topical anesthetic can be applied directly to the affected area to numb it before the procedure.
 You can also ask for an injection of a local anesthetic to provide more intense relief.
-These anesthetics should be discussed with your dentist before your appointment to ensure you are comfortable throughout the procedure.
+Before your appointment, these anesthetics should be discussed with your dentist to ensure you are comfortable throughout the procedure.
 Don’t hesitate to ask for extra anesthesia if you feel anxious during your appointment.
-It’s always better to be safe than sorry when it comes to dental care.
+It’s always better to be safe than sorry regarding dental care.